cityjson/cjio_dbexport/README.rst

       --help         Show this message and exit.

     Commands:
-      export  Export into a CityJSON file.
+      export         Export the whole database into a CityJSON file. export_bbox    Export the objects within a 2D Bounding Box into a CityJSON...
+      export_extent  Export the objects within the given polygon into a CityJSON...
+      export_tiles   Export the objects within the given tiles into a CityJSON... index          Create a tile index for the specified extent.

 This tool uses a YAML-based configuration file to managing the database